shreyansh26/Personal-Website/content/post/2023-03-26_flash-attention/index.md

 --------------------

-I finished reading the FlashAttention paper recently and thought that it would be good to have a technical write-up of the paper, so that understand the concept well.
+I finished reading the FlashAttention paper recently and thought that it would be good to have a technical write-up of the paper, so that it can help me understand the concept well.
 I decided to make it public and hopefully it can help anyone reading this.

 ## Overview